valentinesamuel/kk-linux-basics-course/docs/07-Security-and-File-Permissions/06-SSH-and-SCP.md

     ssh –l <user> <hostname OR IP Address>
     ```

+    The remote server should have an SSH service running on port `22` and accessible from the client

   #### Password-Less Authentication

   - Passwordless authentication can be setup via key-pair authentication in order to login to the remote server with password.